-Rheumatoid arthritis more commonly affects the joints of the hands, feet, wrists, elbows, knees, and ankles.
-Most times RA will affect the joints bilaterally, meaning if you have RA in your right hand, then you will most likely also have it in your left hand.
+Rheumatoid arthritis is most commonly seen affecting the joints of the hands, feet, wrists, elbows, knees, and ankles.
+Rheumatoid arthritis in the wrists and hands can sometimes be mistaken for soreness due to over-usage but will persist much longer and degrade the joint over time.
+In most cases RA will affect the joints bilaterally, meaning if you have RA in your right hand, then you will most likely also have it in your left hand.

 Symptoms of Rheumatoid Arthritis

-- Joint pain, tenderness, swelling or stiffness for 6 weeks or more
+- Pain in major joints, minor joint pain, tenderness, swelling, or stiffness for 6 weeks or more

 - Morning stiffness lasting 30 minutes or more